-Barrington Moore Memorial Award
+Barrington Moore Memorial Award in Biological Science

 This award recognizes outstanding achievement in biological research leading to the advancement of forestry.
 Biological research includes such fields as forest ecology, fire ecology, forest soil science, forest hydrology, forest wildlife or fish ecology, forest or tree physiology, forest genetics, forest pathology, forest entomology, forest carbon cycle science, and ecological aspects of managerial or quantitative fields like silviculture, agroforestry, or biometrics.

 The award consists includes a $1,000 honorarium, one complimentary SAF convention registration, and up to $500 to offset travel expenses.
 The award is presented at the SAF national convention.

 Nominees need not be SAF members and can include both employed or retired nominees.
 The award will not be made posthumously.
 Nominees shall not have won any other SAF national science awards within 5 years of this nomination.